 22 January 2015 – It’s been a week since I arrived in Rwanda.
 Adjusting to local time, climate and living (change in language, currency, and the standards of living essentials like food, fire/electricity, water, and internet!) are not always easy, but I find the adjustment process much quicker and smoother this time.
-On my flight from Montreal to Kigali, I read some tips on how to beat the effects of jet-lag (Skylife January 2015).

 1. Not eating before a flight and continuing afterwards can ease a certain area in the brain that organises sleeping, eating and hormone activities (A lighter meal, vegetarian option, for example, can also help).

 2. Take Vitamin B before the flight.

 3. Exercise for five minutes and meditating for 15 minutes can also help reduce the symptoms of jet-lag.

 Once arrived at the destination, another technique that I find useful is to stand facing the sun in the morning (with the eyes closed of course).
 Direct sunlight helps to switch the body clock.
 Also, I exercise lightly but frequently to keep the body active and awake throughout the day.
 Most importantly, having a good night sleep takes care of the rest.

 Thanks to the quick recovery, I was able to start private Kinyarwanda lessons at my good local friend Eric’s primary school (he is the headmaster at The Friends of the Children International School) in Rwamagana.
 I am reading, writing, listening and speaking like a ten-year-old and it brings me back memories of learning a new language when I first arrived in Canada.
 A circle of life?
 It’s the story of my life!